Presentation: Child with anaemia

 When to consider genomic testing

-The majority of cases of anaemia in childhood are secondary to dietary insufficiency (such as iron deficiency with microcytosis or vitamin B12 or folic acid deficiency with macrocytosis).
+The majority of cases of anaemia in childhood are secondary to dietary insufficiency (such as iron deficiency with microcytosis, or vitamin B12 or folic acid deficiency with macrocytosis).
 The other major causes are anaemias of chronic disease, anaemia of prematurity and iatrogenic anaemias, which occur due to interventions such as chemotherapy or radiotherapy.
 A subset of anaemias do occur as a result of genetic diseases, and these should be considered when the patient’s full blood count, blood film and family history suggest a underlying genetic cause for their anaemia.

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

 - To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Decide which of the panels best suits the needs of your patient or family.
-For haematological disorders, the following tests should be considered (they would need to be requested by a paediatric haematologist):

 - R92 Rare anaemia: The multiplex ligation-dependent probe amplification (MLPA) test will look for copy number variants (CNVs), and gene panel testing and whole exome sequencing (WES) will look for small variants and CNVs.
+This test may require discussion with a paediatric haematologist or clinical geneticist

 - R372 Newborn screening for sickle cell disease in a transfused baby: Targeted mutation testing, this will look for small variants.

-- you can use your local Genomic Laboratory Hub test order and consent (record of discussion) forms; and
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms; and

 - parental samples may be needed for interpretation of the child’s (proband’s) result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.